 Looking back a year after my total knee replacement, what have I learned?
 I realise I’m fortunate.
-I didn’t have a terminal illness or a long term condition but end stage arthritis in one knee that could be fixed.
-Before the operation my world had narrowed and now it has widened out again and I am so thankful.
+I didn’t have a terminal illness or a long term chronic condition but end stage arthritis in one knee that could be fixed.
+Before the operation, my world had narrowed and now it has widened out again and I am so aware of that difference.
 I had lost my ability not only to walk straightforwardly out of the door but also part of my identity; my sense of independence and freedom and adventure.

 -Before I limped badly but now I don’t limp any more.